PowerShell/DscResources/DscResource.Template/TEMPLATE_README.md

 It is important to change the GUID in this file to a new unique GUID for your module (i.e by running `New-Guid` to get a unique GUID).

+#### .github

+This folder contains issues templates and pull request template.
+They are visible to the user in GitHub when a contributor is submitting an issue (they user can choose which issue template suits the issue), or when a contributor proposes a change in a pull request, the pull request template is shown.

 #### .vscode

 This folder contains settings file for Visual Studio Code.
 The settings file